FRITZ!Box 7360 – Service - Knowledge Base

 Using a printer connected to the FRITZ!Box

-Only printers that use Apple's AirPrint technology can be used by iOS devices.
-If your printer does not support AirPrint, you can only use it with iOS devices if you install additional software (for example FingerPrint or handyPrint) on a computer and then use the iOS devices with the computer.
+Only printers that use Apple's AirPrint technology can be used by iOS devices. iOS devices can only use printers that do not support AirPrint if additional software such as handyPrint, O'Print, or Printopia is installed on the computer.
 The software functions as an AirPrint server and forwards the print job from the iOS device to the printer.

 Setting up a VPN connection to the FRITZ!Box